 You Can Build Your Own

-Teardrop trailers were one of the most popular early RVs because almost anyone with basic carpentry skills can build their own and sometimes with materials they could find in their local scrap yard.
+Teardrop trailers were one of the most popular early RVs because almost anyone with basic carpentry skills can build their own and sometimes with the material they find in their local scrap yard.
+You can paint it yourself, you can add fixtures to it yourself, and you can pretty much repair it without taking it to an RV dealer or repair shop.

 If you like to RV solo or with one person and like minimal impact, low-cost travel than the teardrop trailer may be perfect for you.
 Look around the internet and get some ideas on the several types of teardrops available or build your own.
 The teardrop is a true connection to the majestic world of RVing.